 Online learning has evolved rapidly over the last decade as an educational genre capable of serving both residential and remote students, particularly those who face 21st century workplace expectations for continuous learning.
 These working students have created competitive global markets for online academic programs across a variety of academic disciplines.
-The Office of the Provost and the Coastal Office of Online Learning (COOL) are pleased to announce the 1st round of the COOL Online Course Enhancement Grant (CEG) program to enhance the development of high quality online courses and programs for graduate and undergraduate students.
-This specific grant focuses on applying enhancements and updates to previously developed online courses, both those that have or have not undergone review under the COOL Course Development Programs.
+The Office of the Provost and the Coastal Office of Online Learning (COOL) are pleased to announce the 2nd round of the COOL Online/Hybrid Online Course Enhancement Grant (CEG) program to enhance the development of high quality online and hybrid online courses and programs for graduate and undergraduate students.
+This specific grant focuses on applying enhancements and updates to previously developed online or hybrid online courses, both those that have or have not undergone review under the COOL Course Development Programs in previous iterations.
 This Course Enhancement Grant recognize the numerous changes that take place relating to online methodology within a short timeframe, and empowers faculty to meet the needs and objectives of their courses, the University’s Strategic Plan, and the best needs of the individual program.
 Focus areas for this grant include enhancement of courses along the strands of: Accessibility & Universal Design; Assessment; Communication & Community Building; Interactivity; and Course Organization& Design.
-CEG proposals demonstrating growth in 2 or more strands areas are most desirable, and each area will receive appropriate weighting based on proposed changes.
+CEG proposals demonstrating growth in 2 or more strands areas are required for this grant program, and each area will receive appropriate weighting based on proposed changes.
 This year, and optional add-on course enhancement component for Open Educational Resources (OER) is also available to eligible participants.

-College Deans and Department Chairs are invited to engage their faculty in strategic planning discussions about potential online course curricula that may benefit from an update.
-Proposals may be submitted for online courses that have not received a COOL Course Development Grant in the preceding 18 months.*
+College Deans and Department Chairs are invited to engage their faculty in strategic planning discussions about potential online or hybrid online course curricula that may benefit from an update.
+Proposals may be submitted for online or hybrid online courses that have not received a COOL Grant in the preceding 18 months.*

-2. Online courses outside of the core curriculum indicating significant need for improvement based on student outcomes, faculty self-evaluations, and other metrics, with planned offerings by Fall 2019 or sooner.
+2. Online or hybrid online courses outside of the core curriculum indicating significant need for improvement based on student outcomes, faculty self-evaluations, and other metrics, with planned offerings by Fall 2020 or sooner.

-*Only proposals not previously funded through the COOL Course Development Grant Program in the previous 18 months from date of submission to COOL are eligible
+*Only proposals not previously funded through any COOL Grant Program in the previous 18 months from date of submission to COOL are eligible.

 REQUIRED sessions for all grant recipients: